bentlema/puppet-tutorial-pe/tutorial/06-Puppet-Code-Practice.md

   - a class is simply a named block of puppet code that we can refer to by the class name.
   - we "tie" a class to a node through **node classification**, which simply says "apply this **class** to this **node**"

+### The Catalog ###

+We're going to start using the term **catalog** in the following sections, but what is the catalog?
+Simply put, it's just the **compiled** version of your puppet code (manifests).
+When the puppet agent runs, it sends all of the facts about the system it's running on back to the puppet master.
+All of the puppet code is sitting on the puppet master, and the master takes all of the built-in puppet variables, facts, and code (conditional logic, functions, etc.) and compiles them into a static set of instructions to be executed on the agent side.
+All of these instructions are executed on the agent side in a certain order as determined by the dependencies set forth in your puppet code.
+You'll learn more about ordering with dependencies later on, but for now, just remember that the catalog is just all of your puppet code resolved down to the specific instructions for the specific node it's being compiled for.

+On other important concept to grasp is that when the catalog is compiled, all of the functions and conditional logic you have in your manifests are evaluated (on the master side, not the agent side.)
+Puppet variables such as system fast are interpolated at this time as well.
+All of the decision-making within a manifest has already happened when the agent receives its catalog, so the agent just executes the instructions it receives in the correct order.

+Understanding what happens on the master side vs the agent side will become very important later on, so just keep this in mind for now, and hopefully some questions will be triggerd later on as we work through the tutorial.

 ### Defining Classes and Declaring Classes ###

 First, we need to understand the difference between **defining** a class and **declaring** a class.